-The subject site is mapped by the Department of Planning, Industry and Environment (DPIE) under Part 7 of the Biodiversity Conservation Act 2016 (BC Act) as having Biodiversity Values (BV).
-Figure A.09 identifies the areas within the site that are mapped.
-Our Asset Protection Zone study on page 23 details what if any modification is required within the BV mapped land to satisfy our APZ recommendations.
+The subject site is not mapped by the Department of Planning, Industry and Environment (DPIE) under Part 7 of the Biodiversity Conservation Act 2016 (BC Act) as having Biodiversity Values (BV).
+There is no BV mapped land within the proposed development area.
+Refer to Figure A.09.

-FIGURE A.09 BIODIVERSITY Plot date:06/11/2023 CRS: EPSG:28356 BIODIVERSITY VALUES Subject Site Biodiversity Values Biodiversity Values added in the last 90 days 0 LMet 150 m 1 ers A.09 The BV Map has been prepared by the Department of Planning, Industry and Environment (DPIE) under Part 7 of the Biodiversity Conservation Act 2016 (BC Act).
-BUSHFIRE PLANNING & bpad.matthew.noone@gmai
+FIGURE A.09 BIODIVERSITY Plot date:11/08/2023 CRS: EPSG:28356 BIODIVERSITY VALUES Subject Site Biodiversity Values Biodiversity Values added in the last 90 days 0 LMet 150 m 1 ters A.09 The BV Map has been prepared by the Department of Planning, Industry and Environment (DPIE) under Part 7 of the Biodiversity Conservation Act 2016 (BC Act).
+BUSHFIRE PLANNING & bpad.matthew.noone@gma A